Chyanvounder

-Chyanvounder is a hamlet in the parish of Gunwalloe, Cornwall, England.
+Chyanvounder (Chi an Vownder, meaning house of the lane) is a hamlet in the parish of Gunwalloe, Cornwall, England.
 Chyanvounder is situated 3.4 mi south of Helston on the Lizard Peninsula.

 Chyanvounder lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 Almost a third of Cornwall has AONB designation, with the same status and protection as a National Park.